top of page

 Daughters seem confused, jetty fringes fluttering

-M: Take no offense – they need English lessons – or English husbands peut-etre?
+M: Take no offense - they need English lessons - or English husbands peut-être?

 M(eyeing H’s non-gold-epauletted jacket): Appreciated - but I feel their grasp of punctuation and fine handwriting would be better served by Milord - (to B) - you could offer me, say, 500 of your English pounds to teach them?

-B(gazing at the divinities): Pay? – You?!
-I owe about 30k back home!! – Mother is fit to slaughter me! - No – but I shall write a throwaway Ode to one of the Maids - which will live through the ages - despite much better stuff I shall later write
+B(gazing at the divinities): Pay? - You?!
+I owe about 30k back home!! - Mother is fit to derange me! - No - but I shall write a pretty, throwaway Ode to one of the Maids - which will live through the ages - despite much better stuff I shall later write

 H & B get up to leave, kiss the hands of Mother, salute the Divinities

-M(sighs): So be it – but give, oh give me back my sledgehammer!
+M(sighs): So be it - but give, oh, give me back my sledgehammer!

 H: We’re off - flying to Istambol - a thousand thanks (bows indistinctly)

-B(to T,M & K): Think of me, sweetcheeks - when alone!
+B(to girls): Think of me, my γλυκά κορίτσια - when alone!

 Mother and Divinities wave and weep, for a bit

-H & B: Zoë mou, sas agapo!
+H & B(waving): Zoë mou, sas agapo!

 B